meshtag/TritonPIM/README.md

 `--arg 3=10` sets scalar kernel argument index 3 (the `N` length) to 10.

 Optional overrides:
-- `--nr-dpus N` to request multiple DPUs (inputs are sharded by default).
+- `--nr-dpus N` to request multiple DPUs (inputs are sharded by default; this overrides any `num_dpus` default from the Triton script).
 - `--len IDX=N` to set element counts per pointer arg (default uses the single scalar arg if present, e.g. arg 3 for `n`).
 - `--in IDX=PATH` to provide raw input data for a pointer arg.